Wegovy® Tablets

 What is the Wegovy pill – How it works and how it assists weight loss

-The Wegovy pill is the tablet form of Wegovy, which is used to assist in weight management.
+The Wegovy tablet is the pill form of Wegovy, which is used to assist in weight management.
 These contain the same active ingredient as Wegovy, semaglutide, and act in the same way to help patients lose weight.

 By imitating the effects of GLP-1, semaglutide can: